ukmadlz/docs/docs/cli/policy/overview.md

 ## Key Features

-- **As-Code**: Get all the benefits of using "as-code" such as colleobration, re-use, version control.
+- **As-Code**: Get all the benefits of using "as-code" such as collaboration, re-use, version control.
 - **CloudQuery Hub**: [Access](https://hub.cloudquery.io) official and community CloudQuery policies which you can use as is or customize to your needs.
 Also, share your own policies with on GitHub and publish them on CloudQuery Hub to get feedback the community.

 ## Getting Started